SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau

 \subsection{Line identification}

 Throughout the evolution of SN\,2020bqj the spectra of the SN are dominated by intermediate-width emission lines ($\sim2000$ km s$^{-1}$, further discussed in Sect.~\ref{sec:line_evo}).
-The initial low resolution SEDM spectrum obtained at +5 days (as with the lightcurve, phase is rest-frame days since estimated explosion epoch) did not allow for a secure classification of the object, but based on subsequent spectra the prominent emission lines in the earliest spectrum can be identified as He\,{\sc i} $\lambda\lambda$5876, 7065, and C\,{\sc ii} $\lambda$6580, 7231--7236, see Fig.~\ref{fig:spectra}.
+The initial low resolution SEDM spectrum obtained at +5 days (as with the lightcurve, phase is rest-frame days since estimated explosion epoch) did not allow for a secure classification of the object, but based on subsequent spectra the prominent emission lines in the earliest spectrum can be identified as He\,{\sc i} $\lambda\lambda$5876, 7065, and C\,{\sc ii} $\lambda$ 7231--7236, see Fig.~\ref{fig:spectra}.
 In the noisier blue end of the spectrum also C\,{\sc ii} $\lambda\lambda$3920,4267 can be identified, where the bluest line is likely merged with He\,{\sc i} $\lambda$3888.
-The only prominent emission feature not observed in subsequent spectra lies at $\sim$4660~\AA.
-This line could be attributed to (a combination of) flash ionization lines such as He\,{\sc ii} $\lambda$4686, C\,{\sc iii} $\lambda$4648 and N\,{\sc iii} $\lambda$4640.
-Such flash ionization signatures are often seen in Type II SNe, but have also been observed in SNe Ibn before \citep{hosseinzadeh2017,gangopadhyay2020}.
 Subsequent spectra continue to show the same strong He\,{\sc i} emission lines, as well as C\,{\sc ii}, most prominently at 7231--7236~\AA.